asashish001/NyayaVault/Docs/ARCHITECTURE.md

 ## Runtime choice

-A **single Next.js process** keeps `npm run dev` simple for the hackathon.
+A **single Next.js process** keeps `npm run dev` simple for the .
 Storage, OCR, LLM, search, and ledger are **adapter interfaces** so Postgres, MinIO, OpenSearch, Tesseract, a live model, or Fabric can be swapped later without claiming they are already live.

 ## Data flow (Phase 1)